What is the problem? ICT's potential to reduce other sector's energy and carbon footprints not exploited

 What has the Commission done so far?

-Moreover, the Commission launched the Smart Cities and Communities initiative in July 2012 to facilitate integrated approaches across sectors such as buildings, transport and energy.
+Moreover, the Commission launched the Smart Cities and Communities European Innovation Partnership in July 2012 to facilitate integrated approaches across sectors such as buildings, transport and energy.